model-park/modelpark/README.md

 ModelPark provides a versatile platform to share and manage your ML models directly from your machine, offering a convenient Python API to manage these tasks programmatically, including controlling access and publishing applications.

+This library provides a more Pythonic way of managing your applications with [ModelPark](https://modelpark.app/) compared to using the CLI directly.

 See [ModelPark](https://modelpark.app/) website and platform for more details.

 ![image](https://github.com/model-park/modelpark/assets/25637056/6eac80e7-91e9-477a-bcce-bd7d369d932e)